hds/hegdenu.net/content/posts/understanding-async-await-3.md

 All the while, giving access to the same location in memory.

 The location where our mutex is!

+Cloning an `Arc` just increments the reference counter.

+(atomically in this case)

+(the non-atomic version of Arc is [`std::rc::Rc`](https://doc.rust-lang.org/std/rc/struct.Rc.html))

+It doesn't clone the underlying data, which is what we want.

+(remember that bit about locking a different mutex not being useful)

 So what we do is the following.